MicrosoftDocs/azure-docs/articles/security-center/security-center-adaptive-application.md

 * **List** retrieves all your group recommendations and provides a JSON with an object for each group.

-* **Get** retrieves the JSON with the full recommendation data (that is, list of machines, publisher/path rules, and so on)
+* **Get** retrieves the JSON with the full recommendation data (that is, list of machines, publisher/path rules, and so on).

 * **Put** configures your rule (use the JSON you retrieved with **Get** as the body for this request).